jberger28/modified-gateway/README.md

 # Mozilla WebThings Gateway with Modifications by Jared Berger, Karol Regula, and Kelly Shaw

 Web of Things gateway connected to a distibuted, NoSQL Cassandra database.
+Modifications made to open-source Mozilla gateway hosted at https://github.com/mozilla-iot/gateway

+Cassandra connection uses:
+* Modified Cassandra Node.js driver (https://github.com/jberger28/modified-nodejsdriver)
+* Cassandra server with local and global detection schemes implemented by Will Burford (https://github.com/jberger28/will-cassandra-with-modifications)

 See prerequisites for building below.
 Then, run the following:
 ### Install Regular (One Gateway) Version